drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 1.1 Background and Motivation

-A rich body of research has demonstrated that a child's letter name knowledge is an important predictor of future reading ability (Adam, 1990; Ball & Blachman, 1991; Bowles, Pentimonti, Gerde, & Montroy, 2014, Foulin, 2005; Hammill, 2004; NELP, 2008; Piasta, Petscher, & Justice, 2012;).
+A rich body of research has demonstrated that a child's letter name knowledge is an important predictor of future reading ability (Adams, 1990; Ball & Blachman, 1991; Bowles, Pentimonti, Gerde, & Montroy, 2014, Foulin, 2005; Hammill, 2004; NELP, 2008; Piasta, Petscher, & Justice, 2012;).
 Children who have difficulty recognizing the 26 English letters